JustSteveKing/companies-house-laravel/README.md

 A Laravel wrapper to get companies house information and validate company numbers.
 This is a work in progress and more methods will be added to the API as they are required.
 Currently only Company Number is able to be passed to the API.

+This has been tested thoroughly in Laravel 8, Laravel 7 is supported but if you find issues please do drop a detailed issue.

 ## Installation

 You can install the package via composer: